dman-coders/drupal_testkit/SETUP.md

 This will install the main dependencies locally.
 A fresh install may take a minute or two and download 17M.

+If Composer notes issues (like you are missing cURL) then you will have to resolve that as best yuou can (eg `sudo apt-get install php5-curl`)

 * Copy `env.dist.sh` to `env.sh`.
 * Edit your `env.sh` to include your correct test URL.